 Celebrating an anniversary is a great way to recognize the work that has been done.
 Many companies have the chance to celebrate 1-, 5-, and 10-year anniversaries.
 Fewer companies can say they celebrated 20- or 30-year anniversaries.
 And fewer still have celebrated their 40th anniversary.
 According to the Harvard Business Review, less than 20% of companies that were founded prior to 1980 are in business today.
 On August 28th of this year, Continental will reach that milestone of 40 years.

 Thursday, September 5th - Each year the Summerfest grounds in Milwaukee hosts an amazing musical lineup.
 We have had Rush, The Rolling Stones, Paul McCartney, .38 Special, and so on.
-However, Thursday, the grounds play host to a different kind of party; Continental's official 40th birthday celebration.
+However, Thursday, the grounds played host to a different kind of party: Continental's official 40th birthday celebration.
 We enjoyed a slideshow of the past 40 years, food and drinks, then the night ended with the all too satisfying defeat of the Bears as the Packers squeezed out a narrow win.
 It is always great to come together as a company, outside of work, and enjoy time together with our families.

 Saturday, August 17th - On Saturday, August 17th, Continental Cares and the Revitalize Milwaukee team helped over 20 homes in Milwaukee during the annual Revitalize MKE Block Build.
 Continental sponsored a building owned by an elderly couple who have lived there for the past 14 years.
 The work consisted of scraping and repainting windows, sealing windows, installing grab bars, rebuilding balconies, and adding some much needed landscaping amongst many other tasks throughout the day.
 All tasks had a singular goal - to provide repairs and updates to make the couple's living experience safe in order for them to continue to live at their residence.